jonas-frei/AMRS-exercises/README.md

     `git clone https://github.com/eeros-project/eeros-build-scripts.git YOUR_PROJECT_NAME`

-2. Change into the new directory.
+2. Change into the new directory with `cd YOUR_PROJECT_NAME`.
 Depending on whether you want to use EEROS on your host, the beaglebone blue or the CB20 board checkout the respective branch with

     ```
     git checkout host